donatuswolf/Sounds-of-Taipei/README.md

 # Sounds of Taipei

+An interactive map of Taipei that let's you explore the city through its unique sounds.

 NTUT · National Taipei University of Technology
 International Program for Interaction Design and Innovation
 Special Topics on Interactive Media Design (II)